Web Development

 What exactly is Docker?

 Docker is a platform for automating the deployment of applications inside lightweight, portable containers.
-Those containers bundle everything an application needs to run — the operating system, libraries, and dependencies — so it behaves the same way regardless of where you deploy it.
+Each container bundles everything the application needs to run (the operating system, libraries, and dependencies), so it behaves the same way regardless of where you deploy it.

 Key Concepts

 Containers are the building blocks of Docker.
 Each one packages application code alongside its dependencies so it runs consistently across different environments.
-Docker images are read-only blueprints used to create containers — they include the code, runtime, libraries, and configuration.
+Docker images are read-only blueprints used to create containers.
+They hold the code, runtime, libraries, and configuration.
 A Dockerfile is a plain text file that defines how an image is built: which base image to start from, what code to copy in, what dependencies to install, and what command to run.
 Docker Hub is the cloud-based registry where users store and share images.

 Advanced Docker Features and Capabilities

-Docker Swarm handles container orchestration across multiple hosts, while Docker networking lets containers communicate with each other.
-Docker Registry provides secure storage and retrieval for container images.
-Beyond those basics, Docker also supports volumes, entrypoints, and custom image builds — features that give teams fine-grained control over development and deployment workflows.
-Docker's official documentation is the best place to go deeper on any of these topics.
+Docker Swarm handles container orchestration across multiple hosts.
+Docker networking lets containers talk to each other, and Docker Registry handles secure storage and retrieval of images.
+Beyond that, Docker supports volumes, entrypoints, and custom image builds, all of which give teams fine-grained control over their deployment workflows.
+Docker's official documentation is the right place to go deeper on any of these.

 Essential Docker Commands and Tools